-As soon as the decision is made the Referee must inform the AOE Supervisor/Control Room Supervisor and the Chief Recorder.
-The Referee should advise the event, heat and lane number.
+As soon as the decision to disqualify is made, the Referee must inform the CRS/Chief Recorder by advising the event, heat and lane number.

 The Referee should then ask the reporting Official to complete a Rule Infraction Card (Appendix 9).
-Upon receipt of the finished Infraction Card the Referee should check it for accuracy.
-If there are errors in the compilation of the card the Referee should ask the reporting Official to complete another Infraction Card.
+Upon receipt of the finished Infraction Card, the Referee should check it for accuracy.
+If there are errors in the compilation of the card, the Referee should ask the reporting Official to complete another Infraction Card.
 It is permissible for the Referee to give guidance as to the expected wording.

-When competed and then signed by both the reporting Official and the Referee, the Referee should hand the Infraction Card to the Chief Recorder.
+When completed and signed by both the reporting Official and the Referee, the Referee should hand the Infraction Card to the Control Room.

-The SNSW Technical Swimming Committee has developed a Rule Infraction Quick Reference Card available from the SNSW website.
-This gives suggestions as to best practice wording for infraction reporting, but is not a substitute for a thorough knowledge of the Rules of Swimming.
+The SNSW Technical Swimming Committee, for consistency, encourages the use of the Swimming Australia Rule Infraction Quick Reference Card available from the Swimming NSW website.
+This gives suggestions as to best practice wording for infraction reporting but is not a substitute for a thorough knowledge of the Rules of Swimming.